-1.1.
-The Arthur Street HIA
+1.1 The Arthur Street HIA

-- The Arthur Street Housing Investigation Area (HIA) is located in the suburb of Randwick in the LGA's north. - The HIA is bounded by Arthur Street, Clara Street, High Street and Wansey Road as shown in Map 1.
+- The Arthur Street Housing Investigation Area (HIA) is in the north of the LGA, in the suburb of Randwick. - The HIA is bounded by Arthur Street, Clara Street, High Street and Wansey Road as shown in Map 1.